IndexCoop/ITIPS/ITIPS/ITIP-004.md

 **Existing Methods Changes**

-`interactManager` would be modified to check whether its module parameter target was protected and whether the extension contract invoking it was allowed to call.
+`interactManager` would be modified to check whether its `module` target was protected and whether the extension contract invoking it was allowed to call.